Players (Canadian) Formula Atlantic Series Race

 - Chevron B29 [29-75-09?]
 (Peter Ferguson): New to Peter Ferguson (Toronto, Ontario), to be used in the Canadian Players Formula Atlantic series, entered by Ferguson Canada Racing as #76 with Samsonite sponsorship.
 The Samsonite deal was not renwed, so Ferguson did not race the car in 1976.
 He returned for the opening race of the 1977 season, at Mosport Park with Gingerbread Displays livery and finished a highly impressive sixth, but did not reappear.
 The car was sold to Colin Hine, then to Paul Swinwood, for whom Nigel Mortimer sold it to Dr Warren Eads (Rolling Valley Hills, CA).
 It next passed to collector Art Valdez (Torrance, CA), and remained in Valdez' collection for many years, until sold to a UK consortium in 2017.
 Sold to new owner early 2018.
 Sold to further owner (Kent) late 2018.

 - March 75B (Syd Demovsky): Syd Demovsky (Chicago, IL) started 1975 in a Doug Shierson Racing March 75B but left the team after two races.
-This is probably the #9 car hired by DSR to Ian Grob for Mont-Tremblant 06 Jul 1975 but he failed to qualify, after which it was sold to Cliff Hansen (Laguna Beach, CA) who drove it at that race instead of his usual GRD.
+This is probably the #9 car hired by DSR to Ian Grob for Mont-Tremblant 06 Jul 1975 but he failed to qualify, after which it was sold to Cliff Hansen (Laguna Beach, Orange County, CA) who drove it at that race instead of his usual GRD.
 Retained by Hansen in 1976 as a show car, and then advertised in September 1976.
-Sold to Mike Downs (El Segundo, CA) early October 1976 when the invoice identified it as 75B-8.
-To R. J. (Joe) Ordoqui (Boeing, CA) for SCCA racing in 1978.
+Sold to Mike Downs (El Segundo, Los Angeles County, CA) early October 1976 when the invoice identified it as chassis number 75B-8.
+It is unclear when Downs raced it, as when he advertised it in September 1978, he said it was unraced since 1976.
+To R. J. (Joe) Ordoqui (Boeing, CA) for SCCA racing in late 1978.
 Used by two further owners in west coast SCCA racing in the early 1980s.

 - March 75B (Vince Muzzin): Vince Muzzin (Northville, Michigan) drove a red #99 March 75B for Doug Shierson Racing in Formula Atlantic in 1975.
 Muzzin's main focus in 1975 was Formula Ford, but he retained the 75B for another season of Atlantic in 1976, but without any success.
+He advertised the car in November 1976, noting that it had a McCoy engine, and again in April 1977.
 Subsequent history unknown.

 - Chevron B27 [27-74-07] (Bobby Fisher): Chevron build record says sold via Fred Opert to George Sabin.
 Used by Alan Lader as well in 1974.
 Sold to Bobby Fisher (Lafayette, CA) for 1975 and used in some early-season Nationals and one Pro race.
 To Jim Van Horn (Orange, CA) for 1976 and run in west coast Pro and SCCA racing.
 Then a strong candidate for the car of Californian Mike Morris in SCCA races in 1977 though this may have been the ex Hayes car from 1975-76.
 Either this or the Hayes car likely to be the B27 for sale by Crosslé Cars Pacific in 1982.
 In February 2007, Bud Morrison bought what he believes to be B27-74-07 from Neil Johnson via Fantasy Junction (Emeryville, CA).